omarciovsena/abibliadigital/README.md

 ## Setup using Docker

-If you do not want to install Mongo, Node and Yarn, follow these steps.
+If you do not want to install Mongo, Redis, Node and Yarn, follow these steps.

 ### Dependencies